Electrical and Computer Engineering Program

 Up to 6 credits of courses taken from other engineering or science departments of SJTU may be counted in this category but must be 300-level or higher.
 These courses must be approved by the ECE Program Advisor.
 The JI Undergraduate Education Office keeps a list of pre-approved courses.

-Any credits in excess of 12 may be applied to the General Elective category
+Any credits in excess of 12 may be applied to the General Elective category.

-Discipline Areas |
+Discipline Areas | Required Courses | Elective Options |

 Circuits and Devices |